jashenlow/TextReplace/README.md

 The source file can be compiled easily using gcc.
 > **Command Line Example:** g++ -std=c++11 -o TextReplaceApp TextReplaceApp.cpp
 ## Usage
+1. Populate words that you intend to replace in the file "replace_list.cfg".
+2. Run the executable.
 > Example Usage: [APPNAME] -i [INPUT_PATH] -o [OUTPUT_PATH]
 > -h Prints the help menu.
 > -i Specifies input file path.